pandas-dev/pandas/doc/source/merging.rst

 .. note::

-   When DataFrames are merged on a string that matches an index level in both frames then the index level is preserved as an index level in the resulting DataFrame.
+   When DataFrames are merged on a string that matches an index level in both frames, the index level is preserved as an index level in the resulting DataFrame.

 .. note::

-   If a string matches both a column name and an index level name then a warning is issued and the column takes precedence.
+   If a string matches both a column name and an index level name, then a warning is issued and the column takes precedence.
 This will result in an ambiguity error in a future version.

 Overlapping value columns
 ~~~~~~~~~~~~~~~~~~~~~~~~~